jasonhjung/dss/README.md

 * Jobs interested in: Auror, Hogwarts Professor, Quidditch Player

 ###### Jimin Ahn
 * I am an exchange student from Yonsei University, South Korea!
 I study Economics back home and was fascinated to find how data science and statistical analysis are actively used in Economics class here at UC Berkeley.
-For the first two weeks of Cal, Data Science and coding was intimidating, and I felt like those were things that I cannot acheieve in life.
-However, I enrolled in Data 8 and am learning the fundamentals step by stop.
+For the first two weeks of Cal, Data Science and coding was intimidating, and I felt like those were things that I can never achieve in life.
+However, I enrolled in Data 8 and am learning the fundamentals step by step.
 The more I learned, the more I became attracted to it.
 So, I challenged myself to take DSS DeCal to be exposed to the world of DS!
 * Jobs interested in: UX Designer, Data Analyst, International Relations

 ###### [(If you have a 4th team member, otherwise delete this entire section) Name of Person that Resume 4 is about]